-Dr Nicholas Allen is Senior Lecturer in Politics.
+Dr Nicholas Allen is Reader in Politics.
 He completed his doctorate at the University of Essex in January 2008 and has held teaching positions at the University of Essex and University College London.
 His research interests include the British prime ministership, parliamentary misconduct, public attitudes towards political ethics and the changing British constitution.

 Emeritus Professor Gavin Drewry is a political scientist specialising in public administration and public sector reform, with special reference to the UK civil service.
 He has a particular interest in the relationships between law, politics and administration and has written extensively on the functions and management of legal institutions, on the legislative process and on mechanisms of legal and parliamentary accountability, including judicial review and ombudsman systems.
 He has just completed a major study of the Court of Appeal in England and Wales, funded by the Nuffield Foundation, and is also writing a book on the politics of capital punishment.
 He is an active member of the Administrative History Study Group of the International Institute of Administrative Science, and is an elected member of the Executive Committee of the IIAS.
 From 1999 to 2005 he was co-convenor of a study group of the European Group for Public Administration on ‘contractualisation in the public sector’.
 Gavin retired in September 2009.